-The Denver Hospice produces The Mask Project – a gallery of handcrafted clay masks by renowned artists, celebrities, sports figures, heroes and community leaders – which will be on display in the Cherry Creek Shopping Center Spring, 2012.
+The Denver Hospice produces The Mask Project – a gallery of handcrafted clay masks by renowned artists, celebrities, sports figures, heroes and community leaders.

-Through the online auction of hundreds of masks and The Mask Project Party, this biennial community event raises hundreds of thousands of dollars for end-of-life care throughout the Denver area.
+Through the online auction of hundreds of masks and generous community sponsorships, this biennial community event raises hundreds of thousands of dollars for end-of-life care throughout the Denver area.

-In 2010, The Mask Project celebrated its 12th Anniversary.
-And in the decade since its founding, The Mask Project has captured national attention and raised nearly $4 million for end-of-life care.
+In 2016, The Mask Project will celebrate its 10th Anniversary spanning 18 years.
+Since its founding in 1998, The Mask Project has captured national attention and raised nearly $4.5 million for end-of-life care.

 When & Where:

-The Gallery of Masks opens in the Cherry Creek Shopping Center on April 17, 2012.
+The Gallery of Masks will be on display at Cherry Creek Shopping Center, Grand Court beginning Monday, September 12 through Sunday, October 9, 2016.
 The Cherry Creek Shopping Center is at 3000 E. First Avenue, in the heart of Denver’s Cherry Creek neighborhood.
-The online auction will be unveiled and open for bids April 14, 2012.

 The Denver Hospice produces The Mask Project in partnership with the Cherry Creek Shopping Center under the leadership of some of Denver’s leading philanthropists.